ovidon83/getyourtester/docs/landing-page/README.md

 # Landing Page Documentation

-The GetYourTester landing page is the main entry point for users to learn about our platform and sign up for services.
+The FirstQA landing page is the main entry point for users to learn about our platform and sign up for services.

 ## 🏗️ **Architecture**